-Can I complete Honors for a course from a previous semester?
+5. Can I complete Honors for a course from a previous semester?

+a.
 This is not an option for honors credit.

-Who is eligible to receive Honors credit for a class?
+6. Who is eligible to receive Honors credit for a class?

+a.
 Any student can take a course for Honors credit; however, there are specific GPA requirements to formally complete the Honors Program (see below).

-How does a student receive Honors credit for a class?
+7. How does a student receive Honors credit for a class?

+a.
 Students and instructors agree upon specific work requirements over and above the regular work of the course and fill out a course contract.
-If the student successfully completes the course, with a letter grade of B or higher, and the Honors project, they will receive Honors credit for the class.
+If the student successfully completes the course and the Honors component, he or she will receive Honors credit for the class.

-THE HONORS PROGRAM- INFORMATION PACKET When should I fill out the contract?
+8. When should I fill out the contract?

+a.
 Contracts should be filled out as soon as the project has been negotiated.
 The student should sign the contract, make a copy for their records, and give the original to the instructor who will make sure it is processed at the end of the semester.
 Verbal agreements are neither binding nor sufficient.
 A signed contract must be filled out.

-Is there a minimum grade I have to earn to get Honors credit in a course?
+9. Is there a minimum grade I have to earn to get Honors credit in a course?